haidaoxiaofei/haidaoxiaofei.github.io/_posts/2016-4-26-ssh-login-without-passwd.md

 * Change the permissions of `.ssh` to 700

 * Change the permissions of `.ssh/authorized_keys2` to 640

+One more thing
+---
+If you want to login directly to tmux, you can add alias below:

+	alias thost="ssh user@host -t \"tmux new-session -s user || tmux attach-session -t user\""

 Original Blog is written by Mathias Kettner and posted on [linuxproble.org](http://www.linuxproblem.org/art_9.html)